stadium-software/popups/README.md

 iframe.src = window.location.href;
 ```

-## Popup Page Setup
+## Template.Load Event Setup
-1. Drag a *Javascript* action into the event handler that navigates the user away from the popup page
+1. Drag a *Javascript* action into the page.load event handlers of all templates in your application, except for the popup template ("PopupTemplate")
 3. Enter the Javascript below into the *Code* property
 ```javascript
 let iframe = document.querySelector(".iframe-background");